marijnh/Eloquent-JavaScript/17_canvas.md

 {{index [state, "in objects"]}}

 This object keeps a little more information than `DOMDisplay`.
-Rather than using the scroll position of its DOM element, it tracks its own ((viewport)), which tells us what part of the level we are currently looking at.
-Finally, it keeps a `flipPlayer` property so that even when the player is standing still, it keeps facing the direction it last moved in.
+Rather than using the scroll position of its DOM element, it tracks its own ((viewport)), which tells us which part of the level we are currently looking at.
+Finally, it keeps a `flipPlayer` property so that even when the player is standing still, it keeps facing the direction in which it last moved.

 ```{sandbox: "game", includeCode: true}
 class CanvasDisplay {